As Asia investment banks cut staff, clients also dumped

 Bankers have long held that core investment banking - the fees from stock and bond underwriting, and advising on M&A - is a break-even game for top banks and a loss-maker for the rest.
 Global firms maintain these platforms for strategic reasons, to service global clients and make money from add-on services such as cash management, escrow and providing hedging.

-Take Coal India's (COAL.NS) 2010 IPO.
-Banks mandated on the offering were paid 0.000001 percent of the 125 billion rupees proceeds from the share sale.
-That meant Citi (C.N), Bank of America Merrill Lynch (BAC.N), Morgan Stanley (MS.N), Deutsche Bank (DBKGn.DE), Enam, and Kotak Mahindra (KTKM.NS) split just $235 between them.
+Take Coal India's 2010 IPO.
+Banks mandated on the offering were paid 0.000001 percent of the 125 billion rupees ($2.77 billion) proceeds from the share sale.
+That meant Citi , Bank of America Merrill Lynch, Morgan Stanley , Deutsche Bank, Enam, and Kotak Mahindra split just $235 between them.

 ADD-ON SERVICES